keptupp/A-text-summarization-approach-to-enhance-global-and-local-information-awareness-of-transformer/README.md

 | Transformer              | 40.3  | 27.0    | 36.4    |
 | OurModel                 | **41.0** | **28.1** | **37.3** |

+The following is a comparison between our proposed model and some mainstream models on the CSL dataset.
 | Models                   | ROUGE-1 | ROUGE-2 | ROUGE-L |
 |--------------------------|---------|---------|---------|
 | Original T5 250\cite{wang2023t5} | 56.45   | 45.01   | 53.96   |